magento/merchdocs/src/cms/media-storage.md

    - To upload files from your system, click <span class="btn">Choose Files</span> and do the following:

-      - In the directory of your local computer, navigate to the location of the images.
+      - In the directory on your local computer, navigate to the location of the images.

       - Select each image to be uploaded.